 Incorporated in the Cayman Islands, Weibo Corporation is a controlled subsidiary of Sina Corporation (the "Parent" or "SINA").
 In April 2014, the Company completed an initial public offering (the "IPO") with the new issuance of 19,320,000 Class A ordinary shares and received \$306.5 million in net proceeds.
 Immediately prior to the completion of the IPO, all the ordinary shares held by SINA was converted into an equal number of the Class B ordinary shares, all the ordinary shares held by other shareholders was converted into an equal number of the Class A ordinary shares, and all of its outstanding preferred shares were automatically converted into 30,046,154 Class A ordinary shares.
 The call option held by a subsidiary of Alibaba Group was exercised to purchase 29,990,778 Class A ordinary shares from SINA and the Company.
-Each Class A ordinary share is entitled to one vote per share.
+Each Class A ordinary share is entitled to one vote per share and each Class B ordinary share is entitled to three votes per share.
 Each Class B ordinary share can be converted into one Class A ordinary share at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares.